 Karate may perhaps be thought of as a weapon-less means of self defence.
 It is made up of powerful offensive and defensive tactics making use of all parts of the body to their highest possible advantage.
 It’s an empty handed martial art that’s made to fend off armed opponents.

 Fitness, discipline, continuing development of great character are a few of the advantages training Karate, you gain physical fitness through forceful movement and aerobic exercise and anaerobic exercise, self-control via drills and repeating movement, and develop excellent character as a result of following directions and training with humbleness.

 Our Karate classes in Tottenham target a variety of people, usually one of these three: Individuals that wish to learn a new style of martial art or sport activity which keeps them in good shape Individuals who are seriously interested in learning Karate & Those that wish to develop the ability to defend themselves and increase their self-confidence in day to day life We can assist men, women and children of every age irrespective of their experience or physical ability.

 Karate practice (Tottenham ) – Our Karate Classes in Tottenham

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in Tottenham .
+We bring these three activities together to bring you a complete Karate tuition experience in Tottenham .